I’ve been a huge fan of Alpine products and have been for years. I love my 4 channel amps and I’ve been enjoying fantastic sound for many years now.

 Sound quality is just great as you’d expect from Alpine: music is full and clear, highs are bright and crisp, and bass is solid and easily drives speakers without giving out.
 It’s an excellent sounding amplifier and a winner!
-In the past I had my doubts about Class D car amps (after having a few bad experiences) but the MRV-F300 has changed my mind.
+In the past, I had my doubts about Class D car amps (after having a few bad experiences) but the MRV-F300 has changed my mind.
 It’s that good.

-Bass hits hard and has great impact, just as you’ve come to enjoy from conventionally larger amplifiers.
+Bass hits hard and has a great impact, just as you’ve come to enjoy from conventionally larger amplifiers.

 If you’re planning to drive subwoofers with moderate power and volume (up to 150W each) you won’t be disappointed.
 If you need slamming bass, however, I’d consider the sibling MRV-M500, a mono amp with much more power available in the same size.